Trips

 There are a couple of drops in the creek before the main canyon starts.
 Good route finding can avoid the need for a rope.
 The second can be avoided by traversing right and climbing down a tree, although there are a couple of sets of tapes.
 It can also be jumped - check the depth first.

-The first actual abseil is from ropes around a bollard on a slippery ledge up to the right.
+The first actual abseil is from a slippery ledge up to the right.
 It is a little tricky to get to the anchor.
 A safety line is advisable.
 The abseil is about 12m into the water, or about 8m to a ledge from where you could jump - check depth.
 Alternatively, abseil about 8m directly down the waterfall.
-The second abseil is about 12m from tapes around a tree up to the right, into a pool.
+The second abseil is about 12m from the right, into a pool.
 Some further climb downs and swims follow before this section of canyon ends at the junction with Bowens Creek South Branch.

 Exit